El Paso Drinking Water Quality

 Do I Need a Water Filter?

-El Paso has PFAS levels exceeding EPA limits.
-A reverse osmosis (RO) filter or NSF-certified activated carbon filter is recommended to reduce PFAS in your drinking water.
+PFAS chemicals were detected in El Paso water, though within current EPA limits.
+An activated carbon or reverse osmosis filter can further reduce PFAS exposure.
+Disinfection byproducts are elevated (above 75% of EPA limits).
+A carbon filter can help reduce these.
 With very hard water (207 ppm), a water softener can reduce scale buildup in pipes, appliances, and water heaters.

 How Hard is El Paso Water?